bradparrott/ext-node-sql/README.md

 Final Thoughts:
 I hope this helps those who use the ExtJS framework, as I have searched far and long for an easy to use back-end connector for MS SQL.
-I realized this is not an enterprise solution but it should help those who wish to get an idea of how to produce a server standard for themselves or improve upon what I've written.
+I realize this is not an enterprise solution, but it should help those who wish to get an idea of how to produce a server standard for themselves or improve upon what I've written.
 I've done my best to comment what I have, although the routing practices and module orgranization I'm sure can be improved upon.
 SO PLEASE FEEL FREE TO FORK AND IMPROVE!!!